model: Josh Johnson photo: rSEANd PHOTOGRAPHY

 RR: How would you describe your own VISIONS of what you like to capture in your images?

 SD: I like a strong sense of reality in my images, meaning that I like to capture the average person and showcase the beauty that I see.
 In many cases, these guys are not even aware of how attractive and/or photogenic they are.
-I often say that I don’t shoot models, I shoot people and my portfolio is filled with a more relatable and attainable beauty than what is normally seen.
+I often say that I don’t shoot models, I shoot people and my portfolio is filled with a more attainable beauty than what is normally seen.
 That isn’t to say that I don’t appreciate the muscle gods or guys with picture perfect features, ‘because I am a huge admirer of those portrayals by photographers like Rick Day, Dylan Rosser, Mark Henderson, you and Justin Monroe.
 I want to start moving in that direction and capture these guys in the way you photograph someone like Yasiel, who is my idea of near perfection, or John Ryan and Eric Rensburg, but at this point, I feel as if you all are doing it much better than I could, so I have stuck with what I know.

 RR: What would you like your audience to identify you as: An artistic photographer, a visionary of adult gay image erotica, a pornographer with a little more class, or just full-on, "I love dick and wanna share it with the world" photographer?